PostgreSqlStan/postgresqlstan.github.io/_posts/2022-04-20-zsh-functions.md

 ---
 date: 2022-04-20
-last_modified_at: 2022-04-24
+last_modified_at: 2022-04-28
 title: "Dig into zsh: How to Function (part 1)"
 category: zsh
 tags:
   - CLI
   - shell functions
-excerpt: "Join me for a hands-on exploration of writing a shell function in zsh."
+excerpt: "A hands-on exploration of writing a shell function in zsh."
 header:
   overlay_image: /assets/headers/digging.jpg
   overlay_filter: 0.3 # same as adding an opacity of 0.5 to a black background